entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Giles *et al*.
 (2015), Character 42; Choo *et al*.
 (2017), Character 270; King *et al*.
 (2017), Character 208; Castiello (2018), Character 207; Zhu Y. *et al*.
 (2021), Character 41; Zhu Y. *et al*.
 (2022), Character 134; Brazeau *et al*.
 (2023), Character 213.

-> Among taxa sampled in this analysis, osteostracans, antiarchs, *Brindabellaspis*, and *Romundina* bear pineal plates that contribute to the margin of the orbit, corresponding to state \'0\'.
+> - Giles *et al*.
+(2015): "Among taxa sampled in this analysis, osteostracans, antiarchs, *Brindabellaspis*, and *Romundina* bear pineal plates that contribute to the margin of the orbit, corresponding to state \'0\'.
 We consider taxa where the pineal foramen is bounded by rectilinear skull roofing bones but which lack separate pineal ossifications (e.g., *Mimipiscis*) as showing state \'1\'.
-Taxa lacking macromeric cranial skeletons are coded as inapplicable for this character.
-(Giles *et al*., 2015)
+Taxa lacking macromeric cranial skeletons are coded as inapplicable for this character."

 134. Skull roof with broad supraorbital vaults: (0) absent; (1) present.

 > Dennis and Miles, 1981, Character 16; Giles *et al*.
 (2015), Character 44; Choo *et al*.
 (2017), Character 271; King *et al*.
 (2017), Character 200; Castiello (2018), Character 208; Zhu Y. *et al*.
 (2021), Character 42; Zhu Y. *et al*.
 (2022), Character 135; Brazeau *et al*.
 (2023), Character 214.

-> Giles *et al*.
+> - Giles *et al*.
 (2015): "This character is contingent on the presence of a dermal skull roof composed of large plates.
 In coccosteomorph arthrodires, the dorsal surfaces of the orbits, comprising the preorbital and postorbital plates, are formed of broad, concave laminae.
 Similar vaults on the visceral surface of the dermal skull are absent in other placoderms and osteichthyans."

 135. Parietals (preorbitals of placoderms): (0) absent; (1) present.